ByNoMeans/Bash-Prompt/README.md

 ## Aliases

 Bash-Prompt offers simple, easy-to-remember aliases for:

 1. Git
 2. Git Flow
 3. Virtual Environments
 4. Miscellaneous (general convenience)

+Additionally, the git aliases use git-completion, so their usage would parallel exactly that of not using the alias in the first place.

 ## Tips